 Rainbow Room is based at our Henbury Court Children Centre and caters for children aged 2-3 years.
 We are based within the lower building of Henbury Court Academy school and have two classrooms as one class where we can have up to 28 children in one session.
-We work on a 1 to 4 ratio with the children and as we have a large space both indoors and outdoors the children have plenty of choice of what areas to explore.
-We offer sessional care to children with either morning or afternoon sessions with a snack time where the children can experience sharing food in group situations and explore new foods.
+We work on a 1:4 ratio with the children and as we have a large space both indoors and outdoors the children have plenty of choice of what areas to explore.
+We offer day sessions, 9am to 3pm, to children with a snack time where the children can experience sharing food in group situations and explore new foods.
 We have an experienced team who care for the children with a mixture of graduates, Early Years practitioners, nursery assistants and apprentices making up our core team.
 We have a large outdoor classroom which is open during free play where children are encouraged to take their learning outside as well as inside, no matter what the weather.

 Rainbow room is divided in to areas so that it can enable the children to explore, with a quieter side where children can explore books and communication.
 We also have a sensory area set up to allow children to explore and stimulate their senses.
 The other side of the room is where more creative resources can be found such as role play, construction and arts and crafts.
 We believe that children learn beat through play and follow the child’s lead to support their learning journey with adults there to support and scaffold.
 We plan through the children’s interests and look how we can help them develop further to reach their full potential.
 The team ensure that we have a wide range of resources that will support and enhance the children’s learning opportunities and we use a range of visual aids to support communication and understanding.
 Building the children’s lifelong learning skills is important at this age and we offer small group work where we can enable children to develop communication skills and confidence.
 We also run Forest school sessions so that we can build children’s self-esteem and self-worth through small achievable tasks and learning about boundaries and resilience.